Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Changelog ==
 = 7.0.2 =
 * February 28th, 2024
-* Fix: force the 'wizard_completed_once' to be true for upgrades to 7.0.2, to prevent issues with banner not showing after upgrade
+* Fix: force the 'wizard_completed_once' to be true for upgrades to 7.0.2, to prevent issues with banner not showing after upgrade, props @cometto, @riroweb2022, @katynen, @julianulmer, @iviadvagency

 = 7.0.1 =
 * February 27th, 2024